agasready/gunbound_launcher/README.md

 `Size<i>`: Length in bytes (e.g., 13)
 `Patch<i>` (in [PatchStates]): True to enable, False to disable

-Example adding path into Launcher.ini:
+Example adding pacth into Launcher.ini:
 <pre>
 [PatchOptions]
 Name1=no_sensor